Uncovering Bots in eCommerce: Loyalty Point Fraud

 Putting a stop to loyalty points fraud, therefore, requires a sophisticated approach to stopping credential stuffing attacks in their tracks.
 Your credential stuffing protection must secure login forms on your website, mobile apps and APIs, by detecting and mitigating attacks before they escalate, to prevent the risk of future fraud.

-At Netacea, we provide a smarter approach to bot management with a solution that solves the complex problem of credential stuffing in a scalable, agile and intelligent manner, across websites, mobile apps and APIs.
+At Netacea, we provide a smarter approach to bot management with a solution to stop credential stuffing attacks in a scalable, agile and intelligent manner, across websites, mobile apps and APIs.

 Our technology monitors all site visits to a specified path and analyses them in context relative to each of the visitors to the enterprise estate.
 The technology then automatically learns from the business’ web estate, according to the specified priorities it faces.